superkaiba/superkaiba.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an undergraduate student in my last year at __McGill University__ in the Joint Honours Mathematics and Computer Science program!
-My research interests include reinforcement learning, the creative powers of neural networks, and natural language processing.
+My research interests include deep reinforcement learning, the creative powers of neural networks, and brain inspired A.I.
 I am also passionate about game development, and have developed multiple games which can be found in the "Projects" tab.

 I currently hold the following positions:
 - __Machine Learning Intern at the Vector Institute__ (since September 2022), where I am developing a reinforcement learning system for energy efficient data center HVAC control